aws-samples/systems-manager-centralized-software-distributor/README.md

 ![](images/csd-distributesoftwarepackage-execution-detail.png)
 <p align="center">Figure 3: CSD-DistributeSoftwarePackage execution detail (management account)</p>

-[ALT TEXT: On the Execution detail page for the CSD-DistributeSoftwarePackage, there are sections for execution description, outputs, status, and executed steps.]

 To ensure that the package was deployed to the targeted member account instances, navigate to the Systems Manager dashboard and select _Run Command_ in the left pane.
 Under _Command history_, you should be able to see every invocation and their status.

 ![](images/run-command-history.png)
 <p align="center">Figure 4: Run command history (member account)</p>

-[ALT TEXT: In the Command history tab for Run Command, there is a list of every command executed, along with their ID, status, requested date, document name, targets, error, and completed.]

 Click any **Command ID** , and then select the **instance ID** for the command output.
 Check the **Ouput** section for both steps.
 On a successful completion, you can expect a similar output as shown in Figure 5.

   ![](images/run-command-output.png)
 <p align="center">Figure 5: Run Command output (member account)</p>

-[ALT TEXT: In the Outputs section, there are two parts each providing a command description and status for both the steps, along with the specific output saying that the package was installed successfully.]

 ## Adding new accounts, OUs, and Regions